 It starts with a small studio apartment, sparse decor and a few little windows out onto the street of Warsaw.
 What to do with an interior without any space to design in?
-This layout has a few clever elements, but by far the most compelling and central is the all-in-one dining-plus-kitchen area that folds out and flips down with a few simple swings.
+This layout for a small space-saving apartment has a few clever elements, but by far the most compelling and central is the all-in-one dining-plus-kitchen area that folds out and flips down with a few simple swings.

 This combination furniture-and-cooking set can all close down into a flat white surface, concealing a kitchen counter, sink and appliances behind the bare wall.
 When opened, the result is a tiny two-seater table at which to work or eat while leaving space for food to be prepared as well.
 Kid-friendly blue, green, purple and orange accent various furnishings, walls and floors.